PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 Without the ability to interrogate the delivery service for anonymous pairings, compromised or malicious paired devices may eavesdrop undetected.
 If a group key is leaked somehow, PCS can be achieved through an update by either of the paired devices.
 However, if the shared randomness is compromised on one device, then both devices are irrevocably compromised as the attacker could generate new secrets used to generate group keys.

 ----------------
+**[Todo] Security considereation for hidden mode: only MLS leaf nodes my use this extension.
+To prevent impersonation of higherups which is difficult to remove.**

 **[TODO]** Restrictions on how things are stored and shared; assumptions made (sharing the random tape is successfully done with no compromises) - how the randomness is shared is up to the user.